segmentio/analytics-next/packages/signals/signals/README.md

 ```

 ### Debugging
+#### Enable debug mode
-- Values sent to the signals API are redacted by default.
+Values sent to the signals API are redacted by default.
+This adds a local storage key.
 To disable redaction, add a magic query string:
 ```
 https://my-website.com?segment_signals_debug=true
 ```